wercker-labs/wercker-blog/source/posts/2013-10-02-Chrome-css-animation.md

 Second when logging in a user sees the sidebar animation with `-webkit-animation-fill-mode: forwards;` and later decides to leave wercker open while doing some reading on a blog.
 Now if any CSS animation would start on wercker like a new feed message appears with a fadein.
-The user will experience the 100% CPU bug.
+While reading the user will experience the 100% CPU bug.

-No we didn't so there is one aspect more to this.
-It only occurs when the CSS animation is triggered when you're not looking.
-In our case we have a feed with messges about your builds, deploys and team updates.
-When a new message appears it agets added with Javascript and nicely appears at the top of the feed with a fadein.
-Now the 100% CPU big appears!
+We have seen that in the first scenario the bug only appears when animating GPU rendered CSS styles.
+In the second scenario is doesn't seem to mather, the only thing that mathers is that the first animation uses `-webkit-animation-fill-mode: forwards;`.

+###Hope this post was usefull for you!
+Luckily the fixes are on their way.
+In the current beta version of Chrome the little demo on this page is fixed.
+And in the current Chrome Canary version the second scenario also seems to be fixed.
+For now we're looking into using the CSS animation Events and using CSS3 Transitions.

 ## Earn some stickers of your own!